dgtlmoon/changedetection.io/README.md

 For more complex parsing, filtering, and modifying of JSON data, jq is recommended due to the built-in operators and functions.
 Refer to the [documentation](https://stedolan.github.io/jq/manual/) for more information on jq.

+Notes:
+- `jq` must be added manually separately from the installation of changedetection.io (simply run `pip3 install jq`)
+- `jq` is not available on Windows or must be manually compiled (No "wheel" package available on pypi)

-The example below adds the price in dollars to each item in the JSON data, and then filters to only show items that are greater than 10.
+- The example below adds the price in dollars to each item in the JSON data, and then filters to only show items that are greater than 10.

 #### Sample input data from API
 ```